 This phase of the project includes the design of three plan alternatives for the redevelopment site, community outreach and presentations to City of Austin Boards and Commissions.
 It is anticipated that design and construction phase services will follow in 2021.

 The goals for this project will build on the DAC’s mission: to support emerging through established artists who create, showcase and experience the arts first hand.
 PARD envisions the DAC as Austin’s cultural living room, where people of all ages, races, ethnicities, abilities, genders, sexual orientations, socio-economic statuses, nationalities and religions gather to create community through the arts.

 Additional project goals identified in the planning phase include, but are not limited to:

 - Develop the surrounding parkland consistent with the vision for the Butler Shores and Cultural Arts District;

 - Strengthen trail connections and activating parkland through outdoor education, play and performance amenities;

 - Consider alternatives for pedestrian and vehicular circulation, site access and parking; and

 - Demonstrate high achievement in sustainable design for architecture and landscape.

 Community engagement will begin in October 2020, and the project team anticipates presenting three site alternatives in early 2021.
 This section will be updated as board and commission presentation dates are confirmed.

 The DAC serves community members from all Austin zip codes.
-PARD anticipates connecting with audiences who already interact directly with the Dougherty Arts Center as well as decision-makers or individuals and organizations representing more extensive fields of interests or concerns.
-This engagement process will also seek other communities who will be a part of DAC's future, buidling on the engagement from 2018.
+PARD connected with audiences who already interact directly with the Dougherty Arts Center as well as decision-makers or individuals and organizations representing more extensive fields of interests or concerns.
+This engagement process has also sought other communities who will be a part of DAC's future, building on the engagement from 2018.